montekaka/linktree-backend/README.md

 ### To-do

 1. Make a http request on the backend to make sure the link return status code 200?

+2. Add sorting order to both links and listItems to allow user to change the presentation

 ## Dependences